LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 * PatientExportOperation - Patient export
 * GroupExportOperation - group export.
 Each operation calls the JavaBatch framework defined in the *fhir-bulkimportexport-webapp* module to execute the export unit-of-work.
-There are 3 chunk style JavaBatch jobs defined as following in *fhir-bulkimportexport-webapp* project for the above 3 export operations:
+There are 3 chunk style JavaBatch jobs defined as following in *fhir-bulkimportexport-webapp* module for the above 3 export operations:

 - FhirBulkExportChunkJob
 - FhirBulkExportPatientChunkJob